turingschool/front-end-curriculum/lessons/getusermedia-api.md

 let fullRecording = new Blob(babyBlobs);
 ```

-We could now set the source of a new video element using our `fullRecording` and play our recorded video.
+We could now set the source of a new video element using our `fullRecording` blob and play our recorded video.

-#### *Practice: On Your Own*
+#### Practice: On Your Own
 Let's try recording the livestream from our webcam.
 Stash or commit any changes you've made to the example codebase so far and pull down the [recording branch](https://github.com/turingschool-examples/get-user-media/tree/recording) from the practice repo.
 Switch to this branch and you'll see some boilerplate code set up for you to enable video recording.
 You'll want to be wearing headphones for this exercise.

 **Requirements:**